OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ``ProgressSummary``
     :User: The `UserDetails`_ for the enrolled user.
     :Course: The `CourseDetails`_ for the associated course.
-    :Progess: The `ProgressDetails`_ for the associated course.
+    :Progess: The `ProgressDetails`_ of the user in the course.

 .. _ProgressDetails: